 Traffic Operations installs, inspects and maintains traffic signals; traffic control devices; signs for traffic calming measures; and also identifies, plans, designs and oversees construction of safety and capacity improvements, such as turn lanes, median modifications, sidewalk improvements.
 These improvements are multi-scale projects that will enhance traffic flow and promote safety.
-Traffic Operations also issues Traffic Calming Packages to citizens who request to have traffic calming measures (e.g. speed humps) should contact Department of Public Works in writing or contact the Ombudsman.
+Residents who would like to request traffic calming measures (e.g. speed humps) should contact Department of Public Works in writing or contact the Ombudsman.
 The request will be investigated to see if the area meets the requirements to have the traffic calming measures installed.

 Roadway and Bridge Inspection Management oversee consultants in the study, design and permitting of capital improvements on major roadway projects.
 The process begins with consultant selection and proceeds through design and planning stages.
 It is the responsibility of this section to coordinate with a variety of agencies to ensure compliance with all applicable governmental regulations.

 Road Construction/CEI has seasoned inspectors, skilled in contract administration, whose job it is to make certain that all Transportation Section capital projects are constructed in conformance with approved plans and specifications, whether it be roadway, sidewalk, or traffic signals.
 The team's focus is in the oversight of contractors and consultants to ensure that they provide quality construction that is on schedule and within budget.

 The Right-of-Way sections maintains the following databases for Richland County: